robodhruv/visualnav-transformer/README.md

 ### Running the model
+#### Navigation
 _Make sure to run this script inside the `vint_release/deployment/src/` directory._

 ```bash
 ./navigate.sh “--model <model_name> --dir <topomap_dir>”
 ```

-To deploy one of the models from the published results, we are releasing model checkpoints that you can download from [this link](TODO).
+To deploy one of the models from the published results, we are releasing model checkpoints that you can download from [this link](https://drive.google.com/drive/folders/1a9yWR2iooXFAqjQHetz263--4_2FFggg?usp=sharing).

 The `<model_name>` is the name of the model in the `vint_release/deployment/config/models.yaml` file.
 In this file, you specify these parameters of the model for each model (defaults used):